sign-in-canada/sign-in-canada.github.io/architecture/scenarios/session-management.md

 authority for applications connected to them.

-This creates a requirement for the Acceptance Platform to coordinate single logout with GCKey and CBS, as will as with its own RPs.
+This creates a requirement for the Acceptance Platform to coordinate single logout with GCKey and CBS, as well as with its own RPs.
 The Acceptance Platform accomplishes this by supporting the SAML Single Logout profile as part of its integration, as a relying party, with GCKey and CBS.